 The Pro Kabaddi Most Valuable Player (MVP) award is won by players who perform exceptionally well throughout the season.

-Since the inception of Pro Kabaddi in 2014, six players across seven seasons have won the award with raiders predominantly dominating the list.
+Since the inception of Pro Kabaddi in 2014, six players across eight seasons have won the award with raiders predominantly dominating the list.

 Meanwhile, Asian Gold medalist Manjeet Chhillar is the only all-rounder to have won the MVP award.